 Introduction to Ora

-Welcome to the Ora Development Notebook - documentation for an experimental smart contract language with formal verification capabilities.
+Welcome to the Ora Development Notebook - documentation for an experimental smart contract language targeting EVM/Yul with explicit semantics and clean compilation pipeline.

 What is Ora?